Skip to Content

 Child with kitten on grey sofa at home Why do cats lick your nose

-6. To Mark its Territory
+6. To Mark Its Territory

 A cat may also lick you to let you know that you are their territory – particularly if another animal has entered your household and your kitty is feeling jealous.
 By marking their humans with their saliva, cats essentially say that these people belong to them.